Managing your hypertension

 - Limit saturated and trans fats, alcohol, sodium, processed meats and added sugar

-- Remind yourself to take your medications.
-Use a reminder note, an alarm on your smartphone, or free reminder apps.
+- Remind yourself to take your medications as instructed by your doctor.
+Use a reminder note, an alarm on your smartphone or a free reminder app.

 Make sure regular exercise is part of your daily routine.
 Regular physical activity can help lower blood pressure.